bentoml/yatai-deployment/DEVELOPMENT.md

 - A yatai-deployment installed in the **development environment** for development and debugging

-    > NOTE: Since we are developing, **we must not use the production environment**, so we recommend using the quick install script to install yatai and yatai-deployment in the local minikube
+    > NOTE: Since you are developing, **you must not use the production environment**, so we recommend using the quick install script to install yatai and yatai-deployment in the local minikube

     A pre-installed yatai-deployment for development purposes is designed to provide an infrastructure that we can use directly